williamconvertino/Cell-Simulation-Application/doc/DESIGN.md

 ## Significant differences from Original Plan

-Our original plan revealed the data structure for the grid, which we used a 2-D array for.
+* Our original plan revealed the data structure for the grid, which we used a 2-D array for.
 This was not good practice, so we decided to abstract this out so that our data structure was not unnecessarily revealed.
-Now, some methods do not require a 2-D array as a parameter anymore, which is very restricting.
+Now, methods do not require a 2-D array as a parameter anymore, which is very restricting.
 We changed our grid to be a Map of Coordinates to Cells, where each Coordinate holds one Cell.
 These are objects that we created in our design.

+* Also, for our final version of our project, we needed different neighborhood policies.
+So, this required us to create a NeighborhoodPattern class to get the neighbors of a specific cell instead of just having the neighbor logic implementation within the grid class.
+Now, the grid and the neighborhood patterns communicate with each other to get the correct neighbors for a specific cell.
+If we stuck with our original plan and implemented the grid policies from the grid class, the grid class would have become convoluted and would have not followed the Single Responsibility Principle anymore.
+So, the implementation of the NeighborhoodPattern class was necessary.
+This also ties into changing our grid from a direct 2D array that was known to everyone to making it more general and hiding the data structure.

 ## New Features HowTo